 You can always consult your doctor or nurse to seek advice on the most suitable time for you to insert your vaginal ring and also teach you how to fix and remove the ring.

 After it is inserted, you ought to be able to feel your vaginal ring to determine if it’s still in place or dislodged.
-If you stop feeling the ring, ensure you see you’re GP or nurse immediately, it is not possible for the ring to get lost in your body.
+If you stop feeling the ring, ensure you see you’re GP or nurse immediately, the ring can't get lost in your body.

 This process should not cause you any pain or discomfort.
 However, if you experience any bleeding and/or pain or have difficulty finding or removing the ring, see your GP or nurse right away.